Three European states freeze Ukraine ex-leaders' assets

 Austria's FMA markets watchdog has already warned banks to be vigilant about dealing with customers from Ukraine.

-Liechtenstein will freeze the assets of 20 members of the former Ukrainian government including Yanukovich, and associates of the ousted president, a senior Liechtenstein government source said.
-The list was same as that published by the Swiss authorities
+Liechtenstein will freeze the assets of 20 members of the former Ukrainian government including Yanukovich, a senior Liechtenstein government source said.

 In London, the Foreign Office said it was still working with EU partners on implementing sanctions after they were agreed on Thursday last week.
 They have not named any individuals they will sanction yet.